 Mr. Peak represents management (including electric utilities, water companies, universities, hospitals, open shop and union contractors, and other businesses), exclusively, in collective bargaining related issues, including representation, certification and de-certification, negotiation of initial and subsequent collective bargaining agreements with unions, unit clarifications, modifications and determinations, acquisition and sale of entities with existing collective bargaining agreements, grievances and arbitrations, pension fund withdrawals and withdrawal liability issues, and unfair labor practice charges.
 He also represents management in discrimination and retaliation claims under federal and state law, workers compensation and unemployment compensation claims, plant closing, layoff and WARN issues, whistle-blowing and retaliatory discharge claims, and related litigation.
 Mr. Peak has represented clients in multi-district class action litigation involving genetically modified crops, and he has handled administrative proceedings and litigation involving matters related to promotion, tenure, medical privilege, and employment-related immigration issues with the USCIS.
 He has also represented clients in employee classification and payment issues, including class actions and collective actions involving wage and overtime claims.

 Mr. Peak has presented seminar topics on labor and employment law, including sexual harassment, discrimination, labor certification, employment eligibility issues, family medical leave, workers compensation and Wage and Hour law for the Baton Rouge Bar Association, the National Business Institute, the Louisiana Chapter of the International Personnel Management Association, and Louisiana State University.
 He has authored articles in the Baton Rouge Business Report on subjects including employee privacy issues and employee payment issues.
-Mr. Peak is an adjunct professor at Louisiana State University, teaching a course in "Legal and Ethical Issues in Human Resource Development " at the LSU School of Leadership & Human Resource Development.
+Mr. Peak is an adjunct professor at Louisiana State University, currently teaching a course in "Legal and Ethical Issues in Human Resource Development " at the LSU School of Leadership & Human Resource Development.

 Mr. Peak is admitted to practice before all Louisiana state courts and agencies, the U.S. District Courts for the Middle, Eastern, and Western Districts of Louisiana, and the U.S. Fifth Circuit Court of Appeals.